BIMSBbioinfo/pigx_docs/pages/pigx-rna-seq.md

   - Which samples to compare (by `sample_type` in the sample sheet)
   - Which covariates to include in the DE analysis (from additional columns in the sample sheet)

-In order to get started, enter `pigx-rnaseq --init-settings my_settings.yaml`.
+In order to get started, enter `pigx-rnaseq --init=settings my_settings.yaml`.
 This will create a file called `my_settings.yaml` with the default structure.
 The file will look like this:

 ```yaml
 locations: